lammps/lammps/doc/src/fix_numdiff.rst

 the group.

 This fix performs a loop over all atoms (in the group).
-For each atom and each component of force it adds *Delta* to the position, and computes the new energy of the entire system.
-It then subtracts *Delta* from the original position and again computes the new energy of the system.
+For each atom and each component of force it adds *delta* to the position, and computes the new energy of the entire system.
+It then subtracts *delta* from the original position and again computes the new energy of the system.
 It then restores the original position.
-That component of force is calculated as the difference in energy divided by two times *Delta*.
+That component of force is calculated as the difference in energy divided by two times *delta*.

 .. note::